-March 19, 1910: FD collisions a concern and Chief Stagg requests a telephone for the home of Chief Sweeney
+March 19, 1910: FD collisions a concern and Chief Stagg issues charges and also requests a telephone for the home of Chief Sweeney

 April, 16, 1910: 6 Paterson FF (Captain Nolan, Lieutenants Coyle and Specht, FF James Sweeney, Frank Boyle and Stephen Walls) go to NYC to study modern firefighting

 April 16, 1910: Bids for the new auto-engine will be opened